-Rosary Park operates school-wide expectations following a Positive Behaviour Support (PBS) Framework.
+Rosary Park operates school-wide expectations following a Positive Behaviour for Learning (PBL) Framework.
 It is expected that members of the school community will demonstrate these positive behaviours in all areas of the school.
-Students will be taught to be safe, respectful, and an active learner.
+Students will be taught to be safe, respectful, and active learners.